KalebCoberly/Kaggle_Housing_Price_Regression/README.md

 Thus far in this project, I wrangle, explore, and engineer data in preparation for statistical and machine learning (ML) regression of county assessor data to predict residential sales prices.
 To complete the project, I will use a few regression models to test whether I added value with my treatment of the data.
 If the selected ML algorithms build models that perform significantly and meaningfully better with my engineered data than with selected "raw" data, then I can say that I have added value to the data by making it more amenable to ML.

 The exploratory data analysis (EDA) and feature engineering process that I have completed thus far are outlined and explained in a fair amount of detail in this overview section.
 I stopped short of feature selection and preprocessing for ML as I will do that next in a new notebook to be added to this project upon completion.
-The narrative, code, stats, and visualizations in the <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/wrangle_and_split.html" target="_blank">wrangle and split R notebook</a>, the <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/EDA.html" target="_blank">EDA R notebook</a>, and associated <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/tree/main/tools" target="_blank">scripts</a> should be viewed as content that can be referred to or used for other polished documents and production processes, not as polished products themselves.
+The narrative, code, stats, and visualizations in the <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/wrangle_and_split.html" target="_blank">wrangle and split R notebook</a>, the EDA R notebooks <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/EDA_pt1.html" target="_blank">part 1</a> and <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/EDA_pt2.html" target="_blank">part 2</a>, and associated <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/tree/main/tools" target="_blank">scripts</a> should be viewed as content that can be referred to or used for other polished documents and production processes, not as polished products themselves.
 You can also view the <a href="https://github.com/KalebCoberly/Kaggle_Housing_Price_Regression/blob/main/EDA_full.Rmd" target="_blank">full EDA .Rmd document here</a>.

 ## Modeling and Hypothesis Test